Featured Photographer – Richard Chomitz (2015)

 ACC: How has your approach to photography changed?

-RC: Shoot do not chimp, enjoy what you are photographing, blend with you environment and have fun.
-Teach others but do not control others outcome, especially if you teaching a family member.
+RC: Shoot do not chimp, enjoy what you are photographing, blend with your environment and have fun.
+Teach others but do not control others outcome, especially if you are teaching a family member.